May 25 to 28, 2023

-The Mandate of the Agricultural Society is to encourage an awareness of agriculture and to promote improvements in the quality of life of persons living in an agricultural community
+The Fair’s importance is obvious due to its scope, as well as its long-standing role as a local tradition since its establishment in 1850.
+The mandate of the Agricultural Society is to encourage an awareness of agriculture, and to promote improvements in the quality of life of persons living in an agricultural community.

 The Schomberg and Aurora Railway (S&AR, also nicknamed the “Annie Roonie“) was a 36 km long railway running from the town of Schomberg to Oak Ridges, just south of Aurora.
 It connected Schomberg to the Toronto and York Radial Railway (T&YRR) tram service running along Yonge Street.
 With the introduction of the train, the Market in Schomberg and the annual Fair became much more popular.
 The service ran for 25 years between 1902 and 1927; the rails were pulled up shortly thereafter.